 Did you know that a large Beech tree can produce enough oxygen for 10 people to breathe for one year?
 We need trees - they, conversely, don't need us.

-David Hodgkin, a Henfield resident of 18 years and former local business owner is the volunteer Henfield Tree Warden working with the Parish Council.
+John Willis, a Henfield resident of longstanding and former local business owner is now the volunteer Henfield Tree Warden working with the Parish Council.

 Tree Wardens can help local residents and groups on matters concerning the trees and hedgerows of the Parish, for example: